-Visitedness and preference-based traversal with dynamic preference and avoiding unnecessary cells
+Visitedness- and preference-based traversal with dynamic preference while avoiding unnecessary cells

-There can be cells in a map that are not needed to be visited, because there are no parking spaces around them.
-In this case they are only visited, if the traversal goes through them in order to reach another cell (see Section 5.4).
-In Figure 26 the only unvisited cells are unnecessary ones (unnecessary cell indices: 4, 5, 19).
-Due to the dynamic preference the other cells are visited only once or twice.
+There can be cells in a map that do not need to be visited because there are no parking spaces around them.
+In this case, they are only visited if the traversal goes through them in order to reach another cell (Section 5.4).
+In Figure 26, the only unvisited cells are unnecessary ones (unnecessary cell indices: 4, 5, 19).
+Due to dynamic preference, the other cells are visited only once or twice.